Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 Then you can get the Share link for the gist to share with people or to add to an online article.
 When you choose `Embed` and add the link to an HTML page it will output as a formatted code block (not for all sites though).

-You can add code blocks for your gist by clicking _Add file_.
+You can add code blocks or other files for your gist by clicking _Add file_.

 **Public gists** can be found on the Discover page.
 Just click _All gists_ from the menu bar and they are listed in reverse chronologial order of creation date.
-You can also search for gists by keywords, add comments on gists you found and have comments on your gists.
+You can also search for gists by keywords, add comments on gists you found, and have comments on your gists.

 **NOTE**: You can create a gist if you are not signed into GitHub but it will be an anonymous gist which you will not be able to edit or delete.
 I don't know why you would want to do that but you can if you want to.